NightlyCommit/twing/docs/language-reference/functions/block.md

 {% block body %}{% endblock %}
 ````

-The `block` function can also be used to display one block of another template:
+The `block` function can also be used to display one block from another template:

 ````twig
 {{ block("title", "common_blocks.twig") }}